 - New idea: For those features not yet vetted by the team or validated by other similar requests – you'll often want to filter these out during prioritization.

-- Discovery: For feature ideas you're currently researching, to ensure you understand the underlying user need you'd be solving for.
+- Discovery: For feature ideas, you're currently researching, to ensure you understand the underlying user need you'd be solving.
 (See: product discovery)

 - Announcement: Features that are done but waiting to be launched from a marketing standpoint.